OkciD/PC_Building_Simulator/cocos2d/docs/CODING_STYLE.md

 Another useful rule of thumb: it's typically not cost effective to inline functions with loops or switch statements (unless, in the common case, the loop or switch statement is never executed).

 It is important to know that functions are not always inlined even if they are declared as such; for example, virtual and recursive functions are not normally inlined.
 Usually recursive functions should not be inline.
-The main reason for making a virtual function inline is to place its definition in the class, either for convenience or to document its behavior, e.g., for accessors and mutators.
+The main reason for making a virtual function inline is to position its definition in the class, either for convenience or to document its behavior, e.g., for accessors and mutators.

 ## The -inl.h Files